juanburgos/100-days-of-code/log.md

 ### Day39  #100DaysOfCode

 Practicing JS and jQuery by coding the functionality of a Simon Game.
-The random color selector and array of paterns are ready.
-Simple, but got me confused for the entire hour. lol.
+The random color selector and array of patterns are ready.
+Simple, but got me confused for the entire hour.
+LOL

+-------------Resumed 08/18/2019------------------
+### Day40  #100DaysOfCode
+Returning from a hiatus.
+Time to get some coding done.
+Have to review JS and jQuery.
+Added this course to my TODO: CS50's Introduction to Computer Science.

+### Day41  #100DaysOfCode

+Installed Local by Flywheel to play around with WP.
+Had my first taste of PHP variables, functions, arrays, and while loops.
+Learned how to create the base for WP themes.
+I did not know there's beef between the classic & the new WP Editor.

+### Day42  #100DaysOfCode

+Learning the Unix command line, practiced touch typing (I still use only 2 fingers).
+Installed Node.js, initialised NPM Package Manager, created Express server, went over the GET request.
+Also, learned the famous loop in WP.

+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode